 Cautionary tales from reality

-After finding the same behaviors repeated over and over again with the same negative outcome, we developed a shorthand for describing common reasons why Innovation fails in organizations.
-We identify these behaviors as Innovation Anti-Patterns™.
+After finding the same behaviors repeated over and over again with the same negative outcome, I developed a shorthand for describing common reasons why Innovation fails in organizations.
+I identify these behaviors as Innovation Anti-Patterns™.

 Anti-patterns represent patterns of behavior that should be avoided at all costs when developing innovative products and services.
 Software programmers routinely use software anti-patterns to avoid costly and disastrous mistakes.
 A good example is: storing user's passwords in your database as plain text.

 Innovation anti-patterns are easy to recognize as problematic when presented in a list.
-The problem is, in the real world innovation disrupting behaviors come in all shapes and sizes and are disguised in the everyday interactions we don't give a second thought.
+However, in the real world innovation disrupting behaviors come in all shapes and sizes and are disguised in everyday interactions you wouldn't give a second thought to.

-We developed Innovation Anti-patterns™ as quick mental models for behaviors that prevent breakthroughs from seeing the light of day.
+I created Innovation Anti-patterns™ as quick mental models for behaviors that prevent breakthroughs from seeing the light of day.
 They are meant to work as a sort of "gut check" to help you reflect on how mundane, routine behavior is a constant current against which innovation must swim.
+Plus, they're fun to groan about together.

 “We will run this like a regular project.”